 The Dusky wrasse has fairly major changes from the juvenile stage to the adult.
 The juvenile pictured below has an elongated brown body with horizontal lines running across it.
 The pectoral fins are yellow and on the caudal fin there is a horizontal bar.
 On the rear of the dorsal fin there is a blue eye spot ringed in yellow.

-The adult pictured above has a brown body with rows of blue spots.
+The adult pictured above has a brown body with rows of blue green spots.
 On the caudal fin there is a light yellow bar and the anal fin is a darker brown black colour with blue dots on it.
 They grow up to 18 cm in length.
 The larger fish are generally males.

 DUSKY WRASSE IN THE WILD